rgranet/BalinkNewsApi/README.md

 # NewsApi_research_favorites
-NewsApi to search some news
+NewsApi to search some news with the API of https://newsapi.org